04 January 2017

-"Carol of the Bells" is a beloved holiday song that can at best be performed in an approximate manner on the Alto kalimba, but you really need the Chromatic kalimba to get the song just right.
+"Carol of the Bells" is a beloved holiday song that can at best be performed in an approximate manner on the Alto kalimba - you really need the Chromatic kalimba to get the song just right.

 In fact, "Carol of the Bells" is a great song for easing yourself into the Chromatic kalimba.

 I'll be frank: most kalimbas are an easy ride - you just move your thumbs and good sounds just happen.
 The Chromatic kalimba has the flats on the back side.
-You play the back-side notes with your fingers and the front-side notes with your thumbs.
+You play the the front-side notes with your thumbs, and the back-side notes with your fingers.
 You cannot see exactly where your fingers are playing, so it is easy to play the wrong note.
 And as the back-side notes are the chromatic notes, when you play the wrong one, it tends to sound worse than most front-side errors do.
-(Front-side errors tend to harmonize with the intended note, which makes them more acceptable.)
+(Why?
+Because front-side errors tend to harmonize with the intended note, which makes them more acceptable.)